6612-01-AI/AI-Powered-Sudoku/README.md

 # AI-Powered-Sudoku
-Welcome to the Sudoku Solver AI project by Team Yash & Parin from the University of New Haven.
-This AI-driven application uses various search algorithms to efficiently solve Sudoku puzzles, providing a user-friendly graphical interface for an interactive experience.
+Welcome to the AI-Powered Sudoku Solver project by Team Yash & Parin from the University of New Haven.
+This AI-driven application leverages advanced search algorithms to efficiently solve Sudoku puzzles and offers a user-friendly graphical interface for interactive puzzle solving and visualization.

 ## Project Highlights
 AI Model: Employs advanced AI to solve puzzles quickly.